mesosphere/dcos-docs-site/pages/ksphere/kommander/1.0/install/index.md

 ### Logging in with Username and Password

 After you provision your first Konvoy cluster, your randomly-generated username, password, and a URL to Konvoy are printed to the command-line.
-Once in Konvoy, you should see a button labelled "Try Kommander" button at the bottom of the page, or an Apps dropdown menu in the top nav with a Kommander icon.
-If not, ensure you've installed the Konvoy release that includes Kommander.
+Log in to Konvoy, and look for the "Try Kommander" button.
+If it's not there, ensure you've installed the Konvoy release that includes Kommander.

 To retrieve this information again, you can use the following command: